Canon 1100D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Both the 1100D and the 80D have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 1100D better than the Canon 80D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.